Family Houses

 Owners

-The entry for Myross Wood in the National University of Ireland (NUI) Galway Connacht and Munster Landed Estates Database and the Myross Retreat Centre website both record that the Rev Arthur Herbert, vicar of the parish of Myross and married to Helena Townsend [218], built a substantial and elegant house at Myross Wood.
+The entry for Myross Wood in the University of Galway Landed Estates Database records that the Rev Arthur Herbert, vicar of the parish of Myross and married to Helena Townsend [218], built a substantial and elegant house at Myross Wood.
 When the Rev Arthur died in 1760 the property continued in his family for some time but was later bought by the George, 3rd Earl of Kingston, and used as his home during the building of Mitchelstown Castle.
 During the time that he owned the house the Earl enlarged it around a courtyard, adding two drawing rooms, five family bedrooms, extensive servants' quarters and utility rooms.
 He also built twenty-two farmhouses and labourers' cottages.
-John Sealy Townsend [507], who previously lived in Merrion Square, Dublin, bought the property in 1826, the same year that he was appointed Master in Chancery, though it would appear that he let the house to the Copinger family — Samuel Lewis's Topographical Dictionary of Ireland 1837 records: — "Myross, the demesne of F. H. Copinger, Esq., is very large, extending northward to Leap, and affording the best woodland in the barony".
+John Sealy Townsend [507], who previously lived in Merrion Square, Dublin, bought the property in 1826, the same year that he was appointed Master in Chancery, though it would appear that he let the house to the Coppinger family.
 Page 194 of 'Sketches in Carbery' (published in 1876) records "Near Leap is situated the demesne of Myross Wood, which has a very pleasing effect when seen from the opposite side, the green slopes and rising grounds being thickly wooded down to the water's edge.
-Myross House is a plain, substantial, and commodious-looking house; it formerly was the residence of the third Earl of Kingston, before he-built Mitchelstown Castle, one of the finest private residences in the south of Ireland.
+Myross House is a plain, substantial, and commodious-looking house; it formerly was the residence of the third Earl of Kingston, before he built Mitchelstown Castle, one of the finest private residences in the south of Ireland.
 Myross House afterwards belonged to a Mr. Coppinger, and finally came into the possession of its present proprietor, J. H. Townsend, Esq."
 (John Hancock Townsend [523]).

 Myross Wood